 “Can you go to jail for domestic violence first offense?”

 Individuals charged with domestic violence 1st frequently want to know, “how much time for domestic violence?” or “am I going to jail for domestic violence?”
 The maximum sentence for a first-time offense domestic violence is 93 days in jail.
 If there is an injury, the maximum penalty increases to 1 year.
-Although jail is possible, and judges frequently impose jail for a first domestic violence offense, jail is not mandatory.
+Although jail is possible, few judges impose jail for a first domestic violence offense.
+Jail is NOT mandatory.
 A savvy, proficient defense lawyer will know how to make a strategic, compelling, and narrowly tailored argument to convince the judge not to impose jail time.
 Every case is different, and a successful lawyer will know how to customize their sentencing argument to be most effective for each specific case.

 Domestic violence cases involve a special relationship between the accused and the victim.

-Under Michigan law, domestic violence is an assault or assault and battery committed against a person’s current or former spouse, a person who formerly or currently resides in the same home, someone with a child in common, or a person with whom they had a dating relationship.
+Under Michigan law, domestic violence is an assault or assault and battery committed against a person’s current or former spouse, a person who formerly or currently resides in the same home, someone with a child in common, or someone with whom they had a dating relationship.

 The most common types of relationships in domestic violence cases are: